chiachunlee3/CW2024/README.md

 ## Restart game
 Added a function to restart the game when the button 'R' is pressed on the keyboard, the game will restart from level 1.

+## Instruction text
+Added an instruction text at the bottom left of the game screen to indicate how to pause and restart the game.